Comparison of Lubrication Theory and Stokes Flow in Corner Geometries with Flow Separation: Comparison of the Reynolds and Stokes solutions

 This section presents a variation of the BFS, inspired by our investigation of corner recirculation.
-We similarly consider an expansion ratio $\mathcal{H}=H_{\text{out}}/H_{\text{in}}$ for the step; now the lower corner downstream of the step is smoothed by a wedge to occlude the recirculation zone that occurs in the standard BFS.
-The film height is given by,
+As with the BFS, the wedged BFS is characterized by the expansion ratio $\mathcal{H}=H_{\text{in}}/H_{\text{out}}$, but now the concave corner of the step is smoothed by a wedge to fully or partially occlude the corner recirculation zone that occurs in the standard BFS.
+The film height for the wedged BFS is given by,